SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/CustomSymbolSize/README.md

 #Symbol Palette Sample

-This sample demonstrate how to change the size of a symbol and how to update the size at runtime.
+This sample demonstrates how to change the size of a symbol and how to update the size at runtime.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent